Techcyte/pipeline-lib/README.md

 #### Synchronous processing

-A unique feature of the pipeline lib is *synchronous processing*, an odd feature in a parallel pipeline, but one designed to minimize the amount of total work being handled by a single executor.
-This is built for distributed data processing systems where each worker is consuming from a shared pool of work, and should not reserve too much work for itself that it cannot process quickly.
+A unique feature of the pipeline lib is *synchronous processing*, an odd feature in a parallel pipeline, but one designed to minimize total processing latency when needed.
+This is particularly useful for distributed data processing systems where each worker is consuming from a shared pool of work, and should not reserve too much work for itself that it cannot process quickly.

-This tradeoff between synchronous vs asynchronous control, in other words, the tradeoff between latency vs bandwidth of pipeline message processing is controlled by a single parameter `packets_in_flight`.
+This tradeoff latency vs bandwidth of pipeline message processing is controlled by a single parameter `packets_in_flight`.
 From a consumer's perspective, the `packets_in_flight` is an ordinary queue buffer size.
 If there are avaliable packets that a producer has placed in the buffer, then the consumer can consume them.
 For example, see the following diagram, which is limited by producer capacity.

 ![producer bound system](docs/producer_bound.png)